 Although the Company files federal and state tax returns, its major tax jurisdiction is federal.
-The 2014, 2015 and 2016 federal income tax and excise tax returns for the Company remain subject to examination by the Internal Revenue Service.
+The 2015, 2016 and 2017 federal tax years for the Company remain subject to examination by the Internal Revenue Service.

 NOTE 14 - SUBSEQUENT EVENTS

 Investment Portfolio